 - 1813-37 Burials.

 - Baptisms 1597 to 1911 for this parish are available on-line through the OPC search Facility - (C-PROP).

-- Callington Area Heritage Centre have placed on-line baptism records for St Cleer parish 1740 to 1843.
+- Callington Area Heritage Centre (broken link) have placed on-line baptism records for St Cleer parish 1740 to 1843.

 - The OPC has placed on-line baptisms at St Cleer as follows: